CloudLargeScale-UCLouvain/PANDAS/README.md

 ## Hardware

-We run the simulator and a local version of the testbed on a server with 18-core Intel Xeon Gold 5220 CPU and 96 GB of RAM.
+We run the simulator and a local version of the prototype on a server with 18-core Intel Xeon Gold 5220 CPU and 96 GB of RAM.

 ---